Waterproof Basement Flooring, Basement Floor Waterproof Options

 By Julia Nass

-One of the largest issues people combat in basement rooms are those related to moisture.
+One of the largest issues people combat in basement rooms are those related to moisture and what are the best waterproof basement flooring options.
 Basements are particularly susceptible to moisture for a number of reasons.
 First of all, basements tend to be cooler, which can cause humid air to condense more readily than in the rest of the house.
 Many basements are concrete, a material that often retains moisture from construction.
-Different appliances and equipment such as washers and dryers, boilers, and other modes of running water (showers, sinks, etc.) commonly create added moisture in the basement as well.
+Different appliances and equipment such as washers and dryers, boilers, and other modes of running water (showers, sinks, etc.) commonly add moisture in the basement as well.

 No matter where the moisture comes from, it's an important thing to be aware of.
 High and prolonged levels of moisture create an environment in which bacteria and mold can thrive.
 Mold and mildew is of course unsightly to see in the house, but more importantly, it can be dangerous.
 Certain types of molds can cause major health problems if not dealt with right away.